scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 generates a evaluator instance using the dictionary mapping in the settings file and returns the evaluator instance to the Grader.

-Dictionary mapping of evaluator is as shown in Fig :ref:`fig:code-evaluator-dictionary`
+Dictionary mapping of evaluator is as shown in
+Fig :ref:`fig:code-evaluator-dictionary`

 .. figure:: code_evaluators.png
    :alt:  Code evaluator dictionary

-   Dictionary mapping of python code evaluator :label:`fig:code-evaluator-dictionary`
+   Dictionary mapping of Python code evaluator :label:`fig:code-evaluator-dictionary`

 For example say *python* language and *standard assert* test case type are set during question creation, then python assertion evaluator is instantiated from